-If you're looking for somewhere to watch popular gamers like Ninja, PewDiePie and Markiplier, or you're a gamer yourself and fancy creating an online gaming community of your own, then you're in the right place.
+If you're looking for game streaming platforms to watch popular gamers like Ninja, PewDiePie and Markiplier, or you're a gamer yourself and fancy creating an online gaming community of your own, then you're in the right place.

 We take a look at the biggest and best platforms available for live video game streaming, from Twitch to DLive and YouTube Gaming, right here.